HimanshiGoel10/Digital-Watch/README.md

 # Digital Watch Project

-This is a simple digital watch project created using HTML, CSS, and JavaScript.
+This is a simple digital watch project.
 The digital watch displays the current time in a 24-hour format.
 <a href="https://himanshi-digitalwatch.netlify.app/">View</a>

 ## Technologies Used